Environmental Policy, Full-Employment Models, and Employment: A Critical Analysis

 Roberton C. Williams III

-Rob Williams is a university fellow at RFF.
+Rob Williams is a senior fellow at RFF.
 He studies both environmental policy and tax policy, with a particular focus on interactions between the two.

 Common Resources — Nov 5, 2018